flexpool/py-flexpoolapi/docs/worker.rst

    - Delegates to ``/worker/<MINER_ADDRESS>/<WORKER_NAME>/stats`` API Method

    Returns workers's current and daily average hashrate, and the amount of shares submitted during the day.
-Same as ``miner.stats()``
+Same as ``miner.stats()``.

    .. code-block:: python